muygalan/100-days-of-code/log.md

 **Thoughts:** 3rd day of waking up early!
 Mind over matter.
 The biggest hurdle is competing with my brain and body over sleep.
 I feel accomplished and like I'm _actually_ learning. 😁

+### Day 24: April 5th, 2018

+**Today's Progress**: Reviewed the Remote course from Git Basics.
+I'm nearly finished with this module.

+**Thoughts:** 4th day of waking up early!
+I'm onto something, although today was tougher than usual (slept poorly last night.)
+This course was fine up until a certain point.
+I practiced cloning and linking 2 local repositories, but the master refused to link to the clone I made of it on my computer.
+SUPER frustrating.
+Its things like this that impede my progress, but I will attempt to find a solution later.

 ---

 ### Day 0: February 30, 2016 (Example 1)